Tax in Austria

 How is crypto taxed in Austria?

 Section 27b EStG from 1 March 2022 aligns crypto with stock taxation.
-Individual disposals of post-1-March-2021 acquired cryptoassets taxed at flat 27.5 percent KESt.
-Pre-1-March-2021 Altbestand under prior speculation regime — exempt after 1-year hold.
+Disposals of cryptoassets acquired on or after 1 March 2021 taxed at flat 27.5% KESt.
+Pre-1-March-2021 Altbestand under prior speculation-period regime — exempt after one-year hold.
 Crypto-to-crypto exchanges generally exempt; stable-coin exchanges in scope.
-Mining and staking ordinary income on receipt at fair market value [SC5].
+Mining and staking taxable as ordinary income at fair-market value on receipt.

 How does Austria handle tax treaties?